Australia has lots of wildlife, some will eat you, some look cute. You’ll find lots of entries associated with Perths wildlife in here

 It has been really steamy over the last couple of days.
 The thermometer has been hitting 42 degrees Celsius (107 F in old money) during the day and hasn’t been dropping below 24 C (75 F) during the night which has been pretty uncomfortable.

 The nights may be pretty uncomfortable but the days […]

 We went for a trip to Lake Joondalup which is about ten minutes drive from our new house in Kinross.

-It’s quite a popular hang out for families and due to the size of the lake, and the fact that it’s now so close to our new […]
+It’s quite a popular hang out for families and due to the size of the lake, and the fact that it’s now so close to our new house […]

 It’s two months to the day that we arrived here in Sunny Perth so I thought I’d celebrate the occasion by writing about ten things that I’ve noticed about that fantastic country that we now live in.

-I have a feeling that this will not be the last entry I make on this subject matter […]
+I have a feeling that this will not be the last entry I make on this subject matter and […]